 This timeline explains the selection process throughout the year:

-August 2017 The Selection Committee meets to discuss nominations and selects approximately a dozen finalists.
+August 2019 The Selection Committee meets to discuss nominations and selects 10-12 finalists.
 Finalists are notified.

-August–October 2017 Irvine program staff and an expert in each finalist’s field of work meet with finalists individually to further understand his or her work and its impact on California.
+August–October 2019 Irvine staff, consultants, and an expert in each finalist’s field of work meet with finalists individually to further understand his or her work and its impact on California.

 Yes, the process is designed so that nominators can stop and save their work at any time.
 Simply create a username and password and save for future use.
 Nominators may re-enter the application by clicking on this link.
 Please note that once a nomination has been submitted it may no longer be edited.